Table of Contents

 One of the most common small business mistakes is not classifying your business properly.
 This can lead to paying higher taxes than necessary.

 Most small businesses are structured as pass-through businesses, meaning all money made flows through the owners and is then taxed as personal income.
-This includes: sole-proprietorships, S-corporations, limited liability companies, and partnerships.
+These structures include sole proprietorships, S corporations, limited liability companies, and partnerships.

 Recommended: How Much Can a Small Business Make Before Paying Taxes?

 Tax credits are valuable because they reduce your tax bill dollar for dollar.
 In other words, a $1,000 tax credit saves you $1,000 in taxes.
-Since these credits tend to come and go, it can be a good idea to stay on top of which ones are currently active by checking the IRS’s business tax credits page.
+Since these credits tend to come and go, it’s a good idea to check which ones are currently active by checking the IRS’s business tax credits page.

 Some business tax credits you may be able to take advantage of include:

-• Disabled Access Credit: Companies that make their business more accessible to customers with disabilities may receive a tax credit for any year they have any expenditures related to providing disabled access points.
+• Disabled access credit: Companies that make their business more accessible to customers with disabilities may receive a tax credit for it.
+The credit would apply for each and every year in which they spend money on providing or improving disabled access points.

-• Work Opportunity Tax Credit (WOTC): This tax credit rewards employers for hiring people who have consistently faced barriers to employment.
+• Work opportunity tax credit (WOTC): This tax credit rewards employers for hiring people who have consistently faced barriers to employment.
 If you employ veterans, ex-felons, or anyone that is on the IRS’s list of targeted groups, you may be able to receive a tax credit for a portion of that employee’s wages.
-The WOTC program is set to expire on December 31, 2025.
+The WOTC program is currently set to expire on December 31, 2025.

-• Clean Vehicle Tax Credit: If your businesses purchased a new plug-in electric vehicle (EV) or fuel cell vehicle (FCV) in 2023 or after, you may qualify for a tax credit of up to $7,500.
+• Clean vehicle tax credit: If your business purchased a new plug-in electric vehicle or fuel cell vehicle in 2023 or after, you may qualify for a tax credit of up to $7,500.

 As a small business, many of your expenses are deductible, which means they can be used to lower your taxable income.
 To be deductible, however, a business expense must be both ordinary (meaning common in your industry) and necessary, according to the IRS.
 Here are a few you may be able to take advantage of.

-• Home office deduction: If you run a small business from home, and it’s your principal place of business, you may be able to deduct a portion of your home ownership or rental expenses.
-For this deduction to work, the home office needs to be used regularly and exclusively for the business.
+• Home office deduction: If you run a small business from home, and your home office is your principal place of business, you may be able to deduct a portion of your home ownership or rental expenses.
+For this deduction to apply, the home office needs to be used regularly and exclusively for the business.

-• Business vehicle deduction: If your car is 100% used for business, you may be able to deduct the entire cost of ownership and operation (within limits).
-If you use the car for both personal and business purposes, you may only deduct the cost related to business use.
+• Business vehicle deduction: If your car is used 100% for business, you may be able to deduct the entire cost of ownership and operation (within limits).
+If you use the car for both personal and business purposes, you may only deduct the cost of the share related to business use.

 • Work-related travel expenses: You may be able to deduct all expenses related to business travel if the trip took you away from home and was necessary for your business.
 This can include airfare, hotels, rental car expenses, tips, dry cleaning, meals, and more.

-• The qualified business income deduction: The qualified business income (QBI) deduction enables small business owners and those who are self-employed to deduct up to 20% of their qualified business income on their taxes.
-To qualify, your total 2024 taxable income must be $191,950 or less for single filers and $383,900 or less for joint filers.
-This deduction is set to expire on December 31, 2025.
+• The qualified business income (QBI) deduction: The QBI deduction enables small business owners and those who are self-employed to deduct up to 20% of their qualified business income on their taxes.
+To qualify, your total 2025 taxable income must be $247,300 or less for single filers and $494,600 or less for joint filers.

 • Education expenses: Any expenses related to professional education and training — including courses, seminars, conferences, trade publications, and books — are generally tax deductible.
 This may also include the cost of certifications, degrees, licenses, or other professional requirements that are necessary for operating your business.